Official NAQT Rules

 A game consists of two halves.
 If the score is tied at the end of the game, an overtime period will be played.

-- General intercollegiate matches, including community college matches, will have two 10-minute halves.
+- General intercollegiate games, including community college games, will have two 10-minute halves.

-- Matches at Sectional Championship Tournaments will have two, 11-tossup halves.
-These are the only matches run under NAQT rules that are officially untimed.
+- Games at four-year Sectional Championship Tournaments will have two 11-tossup-bonus-cycle halves.
+These are the only games run under these NAQT rules, other than some tiebreaker games, that are officially untimed.

-- Matches at the Intercollegiate Championship Tournament will have two, 11-minute halves.
+- Games at the Intercollegiate Championship Tournament and the Community College Championship Tournament will have two 11-minute halves.

-- All other matches will use 9-minute halves.
+- All other games will use 9-minute halves.

 - At the tournament director’s discretion, a tournament may use longer halves than those specified in these rules.